skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thordek searches and finds several strands of light blond hair caught on a jagger bush.
-They hang at about eye level for a human, (which is above Thordek's head, since he's a Dwarf) hinting that they either came from an adult or from a child being carried.
+They hang at about eye level for a human, (which is above Thordek's head, since he's a dwarf) hinting that they either came from an adult or from a child being carried.

 They continue.
 The path is plain and easy to follow.
 It heads west and